1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: Both Sindh and Punjab were annexed through outright wars.

-92. In economic terms, Sindh was less important than:
+92. In economic terms, Sindh was less important than__________.

 A) Bengal